-5-6, FRESHMAN MATHEMATICS.
+5 6.
+FRESHMAN MATHEMATICS.

 A unified course including topics from college algebra, trigonometry, and analytic geometry.
-Intended primarily for freshmen of the College of Ceramics.
+Intended primarily for freshmen of the College of Geramics.
 Five credit hours each semester.

-15-16.
+15--16.
 CALCULUS.

 The processes of differentiation and integration and their applications.
 Prerequisites, Mathematics 5-6 or 11-2.
 Permission may be given to exceptional students to take courses 12 and 16 simultaneously.
-Four credit hours each semester.

 21S.
-PLANE SURVEYING.
+PLANE SURVEYING,

-Primarily for engineering students in the College of Geramics.
+Primarily for engineering students in the College of Ceramics.
 A student must do satisfactory work in both the field and classroom in order to receive credit.
 Offered for three weeks each summer, beginning immediately after the close of the regular school year.
-Prerequisites, Mathematics 4 and Engineering Drawing 1-2 or their equivalent.
-Instrument fee, \$10.00.
+Prerequisites.
+Mathmatics 4 and Engineering Drawing 1-2 or their equivalent, Instrument fee §10.00.

-33C.II ELEMENTARY STATISTICS.
+33CJI ELEMENTARY STATISTICS.

 An introduction to the statistical methods of the natural and social sciences.
 This course will be repeated the second semester.
-The first semester is intended primarily for students in the College of Libral Arts, while the second semester is primarily for students in Glass Technology.
-Prerequisites, Mathematics 3 or 5, or their equivalent.
+The first semester is intended primarily for students in the College of Liberal Arts, while the second semester is primarily for students in Glass Technology.
+Prerequisites.
+Mathematics 3 or 5, or their equivalent.
 Laboratory fee \$3.00.

-65-66.
-MATHEMATICAL STATISTICS.
-(1949-50)
+65-66, MATHEMATICAL STATISTICS.

 A study of modern techniques in mathematical statistics, frequency distributions, correlation, analysis of variance, small sample theory, and the design of experiments.
 Prerequisite, Mathematics 15-16.
-Laboratory fce \$2,00 per semester.
+Laboratory fee \$2.00 per semester.